 - a) Well defined credit risk management structure to identify measure, monitor and control / mitigate credit risk from loan origination to disbursement and post disbursement monitoring has been laid out. - b) Credit Risk Management Policy lays down the roles and responsibilities, risk appetite, key processes and reporting framework.
 Credit Risk Mitigation and Collateral Management Policy detailing various tools for credit risk mitigation are prudently followed. - c) Board approved Investment Policy of the Bank addresses credit risks related to investment activities undertaken by the Bank, prescribing prudential limits, methods of risk measurement and hedges required in mitigation of risks arising in investment portfolio. - d) Corporate credit is managed through rating of borrowers and thorough risk vetting of individual exposures at origination and thorough periodic review after sanctioning.
-Retail credit to individuals and small business is managed through definition of product criteria, appropriate credit filters and subsequent portfolio monitoring. - e) Industry wise segment ceilings on aggregate lending by the Bank. - f) Individual borrower wise ceilings on lending as well as borrower group wise lending ceilings linked to the Bank's capital funds. - g) The Bank uses rating tools for market segments like large corporate, SME, financial companies, project finance etc to objectively assess underlying risks associated with such exposures.
-The credit rating models use a combination of quantitative and qualitative inputs to arrive at a 'point-in-time' view of diverse risk factors of counterparty and also for taking credit decisions in a consistent manner. - h) Credit exposures is allowed as per the credit rating of borrowers upto defined risk levels.
-The approach also includes diversification of credit portfolio rating category wise but within the acceptable risk parameters. - i) The Bank's operates within India and has no international presence and there is no geographic ceiling on lending in India.
-Further, there is also no ceiling on lending within a State in India. - j) The bank possesses well defined delegation of authority in regard to decision making, which links risk and exposure amount to level of approval. - k) The bank takes continuous review of all credit sanctioning powers delegated to various sanctioning levels.
-This is done to ensure strengthening of credit processes and following good corporate governance policies. - I) Approval processes with respect to credit proposals are preceded by study of risks and preliminary due diligence particularly while sourcing fresh credit accounts.
+Retail credit to individuals and small business is managed through definition of product criteria, appropriate credit filters and subsequent portfolio monitoring. - e) Industry wise segment ceilings on aggregate lending by the Bank. - f) Individual borrower wise ceilings on lending as well as borrower group wise lending ceilings linked to the Bank's capital funds. - g) The Bank has rating tools specific to market segments such as large corporate, SME, financial companies, project finance etc to objectively assess underlying risks associated with such exposures.
+The credit rating models use a combination of quantitative and qualitative inputs to arrive at a 'point-in-time' view of diverse risk factors of counterparty and also for taking credit decisions in a consistent manner. - h) Allowing credit exposures as per the credit rating of borrowers upto defined thresholds of risk levels.
+The approach also includes diversification of credit portfolio rating category wise but within the acceptable risk parameters. - i) The Bank's entire current business is within India and hence there is no geographic ceiling on lending in India or outside India.
+Further, there is also no ceiling on lending within a State in India. - j) A mechanism of clear and well defined delegation of authority operates within the Bank in regard to decision making, which links risk and exposure amount to level of approval. - k) Regular review of all credit sanctioning powers delegated to various sanctioning levels so as to continuously strengthen the credit processes, and monitoring oversight are undertaken.

-m) Credit audit system and loan review mechanism function independently of the credit processing / credit approval system and ensure effective loan monitoring, management / mitigation of credit and operational risks in the loan portfolio.
+- I) Approval processes with respect to credit proposals are preceded by study of risks and preliminary due diligence particularly while sourcing fresh credit accounts. - m) Credit audit system and loan review mechanism function independently of the credit processing / credit approval system and ensure effective loan monitoring, management / mitigation of credit and operational risks in the loan portfolio.